Dwyane Wade returns to Miami Heat after birth of child

-Wade went through Miami's gameday shootaround and will play Tuesday night against the Brooklyn Nets.
-He said his wife and their daughter are doing well, which allowed him to feel comfortable to resume his season.
+Wade ended his paternity leave Tuesday night, checking in for the Heat midway through the first quarter of their game against the Brooklyn Nets.
+He said his wife and their daughter are doing well, which allowed him to feel comfortable resuming his season after a seven-game hiatus.

 "I'm going to obviously miss them," Wade said.
 "It was tough leaving my little girl and my wife, but I've got to get back to work and I'll see them again soon."

 His return is most certainly welcome in Miami.
-The Heat went 2-5 in his time away, falling to 6-10 this season.
-They'll play Tuesday without guards Goran Dragic (knee), Tyler Johnson (hamstring) and Dion Waiters (ankle recovery from last season).
+The Heat went 2-5 in his time away, falling to 6-10 this season entering the game against the Nets.
+They were playing Tuesday without guards Goran Dragic (knee), Tyler Johnson (hamstring) and Dion Waiters (ankle recovery from last season).

 "There's a human element to this business and to the game and it is the most important thing," Heat coach Erik Spoelstra said.
 "The connection, your spirit, your emotions, everybody getting on the same page, and just seeing Dwyane back here with the guys there was a tangible boost in the energy today in the shootaround."

-Wade is Miami's third-leading scorer this season at 14.3 points per game.
+Wade is Miami's third-leading scorer this season, entering Tuesday at 14.3 points per game.
 He was in his best stretch of the season when he got the call that his daughter was coming a few weeks earlier than planned.

-He said he felt the frustration level his team was going through during their current slide, and he tried to keep in touch via texts and phone calls.
+He said he felt the frustration level his team has gone through in the past couple weeks, and he tried to keep in touch via texts and phone calls.
 Wade kept up conditioning while in Los Angeles, but knows it'll take a little time to get back to the level of a few weeks ago.

 "I was so excited for my daughter to come, but I was like, 'Baby, you know, your dad was playing in a rhythm.
 You could have waited a little while,'" Wade said.
 "I was just getting my legs under me, but great things happened to make me miss time, and now I'm back."